The issue: Inefficient, uncoordinated development

-CMAP has developed a Housing Investment Tool that helps towns prioritize developments for funding, advancing regional objectives in a noncompetitive, strategic manner.
+CMAP has developed a Housing Investment Tool that helps towns strategically prioritize developments, advancing regional objectives in a noncompetitive manner.
 In addition, the groundbreaking Homes for a Changing Region planning process provides collaboratives with a long-term roadmap for addressing current and future residents’ housing needs.

 The collaboratives’ unique role connecting municipalities, government, and nonprofit partners allows for the early identification of social and economic trends.
-MPC, along with its partners in the Regional Housing Partnership, recognized the impact of the growth in single-family rental homes across the south suburbs and created the guide Managing Single-Family Rental Homes to highlight best practices for municipalities and investors.
-As investors continue to purchase single-family homes to rent, municipalities are grappling with how manage this growing housing stock and to ensure that these homes are a benefit, not a burden to the community.
-The work did not stop with the publication: MPC, the Metropolitan Mayors Caucus, and other partners secured funding from the Illinois Attorney General’s National Foreclosure Settlement to pilot a range of code enforcement and landlord tracking strategies with the south collaborative.
-This two-year pilot will assess the impact of the cross-border implementation and lessons learned for the rest of the region.
+MPC, along with its partners in the Regional Housing Partnership, created a guide to Managing Single-Family Rental Homes in response to a growing market in the south suburbs.
+As investors purchase single-family homes to rent, municipalities are struggling to manage these homes and ensure they are beneficial to the community, not burdensome.
+Following the publication of the guide, MPC, MMC and other partners secured funding from the Illinois Attorney General’s National Foreclosure Settlement to pilot a range of code enforcement and landlord tracking strategies within the south collaborative.
+This two-year pilot will assess the impact of the cross-border implementation and present lessons learned for the benefit of the rest of the region.

 For more information